xavenna/stellar-enigma/tutorial.md

 Cutlist.txt contains a list of all cutscenes to load.
 Each cutscene is on its own line.

 ### icons.txt
+Uses the explor format

 ### levels (.sel files)
+A .sel file contains the level tile data.
+It is stored in a modified explor format:\
+The first four lines define some attributes of the level:
+* Level Width (in tiles)
+* Level Height (in tiles)
+* Tile width
+* Tile height

+After that comes the tile data.
+Each line describes a row of the map.
+A row contains a comma-delimited list of node descriptors.\
+A node descriptor is as follows: tile-id`solidity`\
+Tile ID specifies which texture to assign the tile.
+Picks the nth entry from the texturecache.\
+Solidity: The four least significant bits determine the solidity of each side:
+0x1 - Up\
+0x2 - Right\
+0x4 - Down\
+0x8 - Left\

 ### object lists (.sml files)
 A .sml file contains all preloaded objects, and uses the stellar object format.
 Each line